|Top Dog : 2019 Best Shar-Pei Foods|

 Adults should have between ¾ and one full cup, also twice a day.
 Though three times a day feedings of ¾ cups isn’t unusual.
 You should err on the side of feeding more than underfeeding.

 Seniors will stay on the twice per day feeding schedule but will have their amounts reduced to ½ to ¾ cup, if the food has enough crude proteins and crude fats.
 If you are in doubt, you can mix in ¼ to ½ cup dry food to raise these levels.

 Tastes vary between dogs, and yours may not like the same food as the next Shar-Pei down the street.
 However, when it comes to nutritional value, crude proteins, fats and fibers, we have tracked down the best of the best.

 Each brand listed here is optimally suited for your Shar-Pei.

-Best Overall – Blue Buffalo Life Protection Formula Healthy Weight
+Best Value – Blue Buffalo Life Protection Formula Healthy Weight

 Blue Buffalo Healthy Weight provides your Shar-Pei with everything they need without worry of gaining too much weight.
 There is a two to one crude protein to fat ratio, which will allow your average Shar-Pei to remain active without having to go overboard on a diet and exercise routine. – Buy It